ClodaghMurphy/Assignment/README.md

 ## Question 6 Methodology

-Write a program that takes a user input string and outputs every second word
+Write a program that takes a user input string and outputs every second word.

 ## Question 7 Methodology